 History of San Carbon

 On April 23, 2003, San Carbon first opened its doors to the public, thanks to the dream of a group of friends who came up with the idea of a good steakhouse restaurant that they felt Medellín needed.

 But San Carbon wanted to go further than just good steaks.
 So, it offers complementary live entertainment along with its gastronomic service, which provides customers a varied program of artistic and musical shows weekly.
 They reportedly have live music every day they are open except Monday.

 Thanks to its ample size, San Carbon is also used for events, seminars and training.
 And it also sometimes hosts tastings of wines and liquors.
 Furthermore, it hosts some parties for special dates and holidays, with shows of music and dance, particularly for New Years each year.

 Since it’s a very sizable restaurant it can handle large parties.
 I have seen some large birthday parties with over 40 people being held at the restaurant.

 Since San Carbon is a steakhouse, meats are the specialty.
-And they have several meats on the menu, including:
+And they have many meats on the menu, including:

 - Filet Mignon – 42,500 pesos